Trams in Winterthur: History

-The tramway network, which opened on 13 July 1898, was the second form of public transport in Winterthur, after a horse bus service, which had run between 1895 and 1897.
+The tramway network, which opened on 13 July 1898, was the second form of public transport in Winterthur, after a horse-drawn omnibus service, which had run between 1895 and 1897.
 The network's first tramway was a 1.77 km long radial route from Bahnhof (Winterthur railway station) to Töss.
 It served as a complement to the existing Winterthur–Bülach–Koblenz railway line, which had been in service since 1876, and which already had a station at Töss.

 The trams on the first tramway ran every 10 minutes, and a single ticket cost ten Rappen.
 The city centre terminus was initially not outside the railway station, but at the Restaurant Wartmann – that is, at the junction of the Wartstrasse and the Rudolfstrasse and thus on the western side of the station yard.
 The Töss terminus was located approximately at the current Töss Zentrum trolleybus stop.

 Initially, the trams were stored and maintained in a wooden depot on the grounds of the Töss-based Maschinenfabrik Rieter.
 A 274 m long non-revenue track was constructed in Töss to link the depot with the rest of the network.
 Rieter was also engaged by the city as general contractor in respect of the tracks, the catenary and the first generation trams.
 In addition, the company was responsible for supplying electric current to the catenary until 1904, when the Winterthur municipal power station took over that task.
 The voltage used to power the network was 550 volts DC.

 After the turn of the century, the network was extended as follows: